pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/convert-to-strongly-typed.md

 ## Execution

-Execute the aggregation using the defined pipeline to generate a new collection called `orders_typed`:
+Execute the aggregation using the defined pipeline to generate and populate a new collection called `orders_typed`:

 ```javascript
 db.orders.aggregate(pipeline);